asbcorp24/uploadimage/README.md

 config/upload-image.php - this is settings for UploadImage package

-resources/assets/js/upload_image_preview.js - you should include this file to elixir:
+resources/assets/js/upload_image_preview.js - you should include this file to elixir/mix:

 Open file webpack.mix.js and add upload_image_preview.js to the array.
 For example:
 ```php